 In the classroom, EBM provides a cross-curricular opportunity to develop an approach to managing a local ecosystem or as a thinking and planning tool for an environmental project.

 In this activity, students learn about EBM as a tool for collaboration and investigate some of the components of EBM using a local marine or freshwater location as the context.
 The activity is readily adaptable for use with other environmental planning and/or management projects.
-It uses the six principles of the Sustainable Seas Challenge’s EBM definition as a framework.
+It uses the seven principles of the Sustainable Seas Challenge’s EBM definition as a framework.
 Like EBM, this activity is quite broad.
 Teachers can use all of the components or select those most suited to student ability or interest.
 The document is in Word, so adapt the student handouts as desired.

 By the end of this activity, students should be able to:

 - view and discuss the Sustainable Seas EBM infographic

 - discuss some or all of the EBM principles and how this type of information helps with ecosystem management

 - use frameworks to consider how some or all of the components relate to the management of a local area of their choice

 - develop a simple planning and/or management strategy for a local area or environmental project of their choice.